- About Us

 4. Humans, especially children can become infected roundworms.

 Immunization: we advise beginning core kitten immunizations at 6-8 weeks of age.
-Core puppy immunizations are those recommended for all kittens.
+Core kitten immunizations are those recommended for all kittens.

 1. Feline viral rhinotracheitis

 Feline Leukemia vaccination is also strongly recommended for all kittens.

 At the present time, we do NOT recommend the FIV or FIP vaccines for kittens.

 Parasite prevention: will be discussed, and individualized prevention plans will be made.

 Diet/nutrition: not all kitten food is equally nutritious.
 We can and will provide suggestions for the correct diet for the kitten.